Seasonality of Gold by Month: Study Gold Market Seasonality Without Folklore

 Turn a seasonal idea into a workflow

 Use Seasonal Analysis to inspect monthly windows, heatmaps, event markers, and lookback settings.
-Then pair the window with the Gold Economic Calendar so the seasonal idea is not blind to inflation, central-bank, jobs, or FX risk.
+Then pair the window with the Gold Economic Calendar so the seasonal idea is not blind to inflation, central-bank, jobs, or USDINR risk.

 When a seasonal pattern still looks interesting, run it through a backtest as the next filter.
 The goal is to decide whether the timing window improves a rule set, not to trade a calendar month in isolation.